pemrogrammer/organization-mis/README.md

 1. Clone this repository.
 2. Create `.env` file based on `.env.example` file.
 3. run `composer install` on terminal.
-4. run `artisan generate:key` on terminal.
+4. run `artisan key:generate` on terminal.
 5. run `artisan migrate` on terminal.
 6. run `artisan serve` on terminal.
 7. open browser then go to `[domain]/initialize-app` for initializing this app.